petkaantonov/bluebird/API.md

 For a paramater to be considered a type of error that you want to filter, you need the constructor to have its `.prototype` property be `instanceof Error`.

-Such a constructor can be created like so:
+Such a constructor can be minimally created like so:

 ```js
 function MyCustomError() {}